Welcome to St Augustine’s Church

 We are family–friendly and normally have an active children’s church on Sundays, though this takes a break during the school summer holidays — and during the current pandemic.

 For our adult members, Home Groups are organised at various times throughout the year and there are both men’s and women’s Saturday breakfasts, with speakers, from time to time.

 Our building is usually open each day from 9 am to 5 pm (4 pm in winter); it is neither very old nor especially architecturally distinguished, but it has an interesting history of dual use (which was largely what led to its being granted grade 2 listed building status in 2006), some attractive stained glass, and a magnificent tapestry.
 We run history talks to let people know all about it.
 More importantly, it offers an intimate setting where parishioners and others can worship God as part of a Christian community.

-A few years ago we had an annexe added to the church building, so as to furnish it with facilities, such as a church hall, that were previously lacking.
-On Tuesday mornings, from 10:00 am until noon, the Anchor Coffee Shop takes place in it.
-More recently the main body of the church has had a hearing induction loop installed, for the benefit of those worshippers who use hearing aids.
+In 2012 we had an annexe added to the church building, so as to furnish it with facilities, such as a church hall, that were previously lacking.
+On Tuesday mornings, under normal circumstances, the Anchor Coffee Shop takes place in it from 10:00 am until noon.
+The main body of the church has also had a hearing induction loop installed, for the benefit of those worshippers who use hearing aids.